-Lauren Tuckerman is a lecturer in Business and Management.
-Before joining Oxford Brookes University, Lauren worked as a research associate at the University of Sheffield on projects related to socially responsible innovation policy.
-Lauren is a part of the Innovation Caucus working to support sustainable growth by promoting engagement between social sciences and the innovation ecosystem.
+Lauren Tuckerman is a senior lecturer in Business and Management and a co-investigator on the Innovation Caucus.
+Before joining Oxford Brookes University, Lauren worked as a research associate at the University of Sheffield on projects related to sustainable innovation policy.
 She completed her PhD on Open Social Innovation in the Scottish Third Sector at Glasgow Caledonian University.
 Prior to joining academia, Lauren worked with social enterprises in Scotland as a research consultant.

-Laurens research interests focus on the ways in which the economy can support and serve society.
-She is interested in particular in alternative business models, policies and investment mechanisms which promote social impact to address societies wicked problems.
+Lauren's research interests focus on the ways in which the economy can support and serve society.
+She is interested in particular in alternative business models, sustainability and policies and investment mechanisms which promote social impact to address societies wicked problems.
 She is interested in how hybrid institutional logics shape and influence practice in these fields.

 Her current research projects include:

-- Exploring socially responsible innovation policy and what this could look like
+- Exploring sustainable innovation policy and what this could look like

 - The business of community business – understanding how community business form and thrive